Yandex Cloud

 • [Connection: Close]

-Please note that the Connection: Close header means each connection is terminated after making a request.
+Please note that the Connection: Close header means that each connection will be closed following the request.
 This mode is heavier on the tested service and load generator.
-If you do not need to close connections, set Keep-Alive.
+If you do not want the connections closed, set Keep-Alive.

-• Under Forced test termination time, specify the time to autostop the test unless it is stopped for other reasons.
-The parameter value should be slightly greater than the expected duration of the test.
+• Under Forced test termination time, specify the time after which the test will autostop, unless it is stopped for other reasons.
+Set it to be slightly greater than the expected test duration.

 5. Click Duplicate configuration.
 The test parameters will be copied to the Configuration 2 settings.